History of rugby union matches between Munster and New Zealand: 1978

 In 1978, New Zealand toured the northern hemisphere.
 In a highly successful tour the All Blacks won every match they played, bar one: the fixture against Munster.

 Munster became the first Irish team to beat the All Blacks.
 The 12–0 victory took place on Tuesday 31 October 1978 at Thomond Park, in front of a crowd of 12,000.
 Munster were coached by former Ireland and British and Irish Lions captain Tom Kiernan.
 Kiernan, who had played in the 1963 and 1973 games against the All Blacks targeted the match.
 He ensured that Munster were physically fit and as part of his preparation, Munster undertook a two-match tour to London playing Middlesex and the Exiles, a team mainly made up of London Irish players.

 Although Munster were not expected to win, Christy Cantillon scored a try with Tony Ward converting.
-Ward also adding a dropped goal in each half.
+Ward also adding a drop goal in each half.
 New Zealand were held scoreless with New Zealand wing Stu Wilson remarking afterwards that "We were lucky to get nil".
 Wilson likened the match to playing on front of a crowd of 100,000, such was the noise.
 Graham Mourie was the captain of the New Zealand team and Donal Canniffe captained Munster.